opensha/ucerf3-etas-launcher/doc/configuring_simulations.md

 Here's an example for a custom drawn surface of the 2019 M7.1 Ridecrest earthquake, including 7 days of prior events and starting 28 days after the mainshock:

 `u3etas_comcat_event_config_builder.sh --event-id ci38457511 --num-simulations 100000 --days-before 7 --days-after 28 --finite-surf-dip 85 --finite-surf-strike 139 --finite-surf-length-along 29 --finite-surf-length-before 22 --finite-surf-upper-depth 0 --finite-surf-lower-depth 12`

+## Configuring simulations for ComCat regions and time windows

+USAGE: `u3etas_comcat_config_builder.sh [options] --num-simulations <num> --event-id <event-id>`

+You can also specify a region and time window to fetch ComCat events, instead of focusing on a single event (and its after/foreshocks).
+This could be useful for swarms, or other sequences which don't fit the mainshock/aftershock paradigm.
+It can also be used for spontaneous simulations with a historical catalog, where you want to add ComCat events between the end of the historical catalog and the simulation start time.

+The script shares many options with the script for [ComCat events](#configuring-simulations-for-comcat-events), with some differences which are outlined below.

+### Specifying ComCat data start time

+You must always specify the start time used to fetch ComCat data.
+This can be done a number of different ways:

+* `--start-time <time>`: Start fetching ComCat data at the given time in epoch milliseconds
+* `--start-date <date>`: Start fetching ComCat data at the given date in the format 'yyyy-MM-dd' (e.g. 2019-01-01) or 'yyyy-MM-ddTHH:mm:ss' (e.g. 2019-01-01T01:23:45).
+All dates and times in UTC
+* `--start-at <event-id>`: Start fetching ComCat data at the time of the given ComCat event
+* `--start-days-before <days>`: Start fetching ComCat data this many days before the end time
+* `--start-after-historical`: Flag to start fetching ComCat data immediately following the end of the UCERF3 historical catalog (at 2012-04-24T19:44:19)

+### Specifying ComCat data end time

+You must always also specify the end time used to fetch ComCat data.
+The simulation start time will be 1 second after the ComCat data end time.
+This can be done a number of different ways:

+* `--end-time <time>`: End fetching ComCat data at the given time in epoch milliseconds
+* `--end-date <date>`: End fetching ComCat data at the given date in the format 'yyyy-MM-dd' (e.g. 2019-01-01) or 'yyyy-MM-ddTHH:mm:ss' (e.g. 2019-01-01T01:23:45).
+All dates and times in UTC
+* `--end-after <event-id>`: End fetching ComCat data immediately after the time of the given ComCat event
+* `--end-days-after <days>`: End fetching ComCat data this many days after the start time
+* `--end-now`: Flag to end fetching ComCat data at the current time

+### Specifying the ComCat region

+You can use the optional `--region <lat1,lon1[,lat2,lon2]` to specify a ComCat data region, otherwise the entire California UCERF3 model region will be used.
+If only one location is supplied, then a circular region is built and you must also supply the `--radius <radius>` argument (in kilometers).
+Otherwise, a rectangular region is defined between the two points.

+### Specifying finite fault surfaces

+You can use the [ShakeMap](#including-finite-surfaces-from-shakemap) surfaces option, `--finite-surf-shakemap`, to look for ShakeMaps.
+By deafult, it will look for ShakeMaps for all ruptures with M>=5, but that can be overridden with `--finite-surf-shakemap-min-mag <mag>`.
+Same for [Inverted Surfaces](#including-inverted-finite-surfaces-from-comcat) with the `--finite-surf-inversion` and `--finite-surf-inversion-min-mag` options, and [surfaces from UCERF3 subsections](#reset-ucerf3-fault-sections) with the `--finite-surf-from-sections` flag and `--reset-sects <event-id>:<id1,id2,...,idN>` options.

+As with the ComCat event builder, the order of finite fault surfaces matters, and options given first have highest priority.
+So if you want to prefer ShakeMap over Inverted Surfaces, give the ShakeMap option first.

+### Examples

+Here's an example to fetch events between 2 moderate magnitude Northern California events in October, 2019, for a custom region:

+`u3etas_comcat_config_builder.sh --start-at nc73291880 --end-after nc73292360 --region 38.5,-122.75,36.25,-120.5 --num-simulations 100000 --hpc-site USC_HPC --nodes 36 --hours 24 --queue scec`

+Here's an example for simulating spontaneous and historical events starting at the current moment, filling in events from ComCat (with ShakeMap surfaces for M>=6's) between the end of the UCERF3 historical catalog and the present moment:

+`u3etas_comcat_config_builder.sh --start-after-historical --end-now --historical-catalog --include-spontaneous --num-simulations 10000 --finite-surf-shakemap --finite-surf-shakemap-min-mag 6 --hpc-site USC_HPC --nodes 36 --hours 24 --queue scec`

 ## Configuring simulations for scenarios or spontaneous events